ardelato/liri-node-app/README.md

 **If no movie entered, default to "Mr.Nobody"**

+### do-what-it-says
+Example: `node liri.js do-what-it-says`

-// do-what-it-says // node liri.js do-what-it-says // using the fs node package
-read what is inside the random.txt file and make the calls that way
+Description: using the fs node package read what is inside the random.txt file and make the calls that way